biodash/biodash.github.io/content/codeclub/01_backyard-birds/index.md

 -   Explore the dataset using some functions and methods you may know to get a quick overview of data(frames), and try to understand what you see.
 What does a single row represent, and what is in each column?
 (Be sure to check out the hints below at some point, especially if you're stuck.)

 -   Pay attention to the data types (e.g., "character" or `chr`) of the different columns, which several of these functions print.
-The output of our `read_csv()` command also printed this information -- this function parsed our columns as the types we see now.
+The output of our `read_tsv()` command also printed this information -- this function parsed our columns as the types we see now.
 Were all the columns parsed correctly?

 -   How many rows and how many columns does the dataset have?